-The iPhone 6 is the new smartphone from Apple which you can get for free on a mobile phone contract, even if you have bad credit.
+The iPhone 6 is one of the older smartphones from Apple which you can get for free on a mobile phone contract, even if you have bad credit.

 The new phone comes in a variety of colours and capacities ranging from 16GB up to 128Gb (the highest capacity iPhone) and can be purchased at all the main online mobile phone shops on a contract to suit your particular requirements.
 Whether you like to chat a lot so would need unlimited free call minutes or you like to use the Internet or social media a lot so high data allowance is a pre-requisite, there will be a contract out there for you.

 We compare millions of mobile phone contract deals on a daily basis and provide the best value deals in our comparison table below.
-Just choose the colour iPhone 6 you prefer and the capacity you require from the drop down box below and we will filter the best deals based on your chooses (remember that the lower capacity models will usually provide the best value deals).
+Choose the iPhone 6 you prefer and the capacity you require from the drop down box on our comparison tool and we will filter the best deals based on your choices (remember that the lower capacity models will usually provide the best value deals).

 The iPhone 6 is undeniably a great phone and keeps up the tradition of Apple smartphones being at the forefront of design and functionality.
 It manages to retain a lot of the features that iOS users have come to know and love whilst also featuring a much larger than standard new screen.
 Apple have traditionally shied away from large “phablet” size screens but the big gains being made in the market by the likes of Samsung have forced Apple’s hand into producing an iPhone with a larger screen.
 So how does it stack up?